nikhilp1234567/Market-research-agent/README.md

-to do:
-remove any bits of the results schema not being used fix responsivity for mobile go and talk to people and make edits based on responses

 # Product Feedback Bot

 An AI-powered application that provides instant feedback on product ideas, webpages, or concepts using digital avatars of real people.
 Built with Next.js, Supabase, and Google's Generative AI.